 - For full flavor, add salt to the potato cooking water

-- To prevent the potatoes from being waterlogged, dry them before mashing: After cooking, drain them, return them to the cooking pot, and toss them over medium heat for a minute or two, until they’re fluffed up and dry.
+- For the Fluffiest Mashed Potatoes: To prevent the potatoes from being waterlogged, dry them before mashing: After cooking, drain them, return them to the cooking pot, and toss them over medium heat for a minute or two, until they're fluffed up and dry.

-- Add the olive oil (or butter, if using) to the the hot, dry potatoes before adding liquid.
+- For Great texture: Add the olive oil (or butter, if using) to the the hot, dry potatoes before adding liquid.
 The potatoes will absorb the fat and will have a silkier texture.

 Olive Oil and Roasted Garlic Mashed Potatoes